Encoding

 5. Return U+FFFD.

-2. If item is in the range U+D800 to U+DBFF, inclusive, then set pending high surrogate to item and return continue.
+2. If item is a leading surrogate, then set encoder’s leading surrogate to item and return continue.

-3. If item is in the range U+DC00 to U+DFFF, inclusive, then return U+FFFD.
+3. If item is a trailing surrogate, then return U+FFFD.

 4. Return item.